Google EEA Compliance and Consent Signals Guide (2026)

 Step 8: Manage Data Use Across Google Services

-Step 9: Test Consent Implementation
+Step 9: Test Your Consent Setup

 Join 50,000+ beginners & professionals who use Analytify to simplify their Google Analytics!